 COMM 231: Principles of Advertising and Public Relations.
 3 hours.

 Introduction to the fundamental principles of message development in integrated marketing communication campaigns.
-Students will learn to analyze brand messages as well as articulate the role of media buying, creative strategy, promotional techniques, and community relations in campaign design.
-This is a foundational course for students considering majors in advertising and/or public relations.
+Students will learn to analyze brand messages as well as articulate the role of media buying, creative strategy, promotional techniques and community relations in campaign design.
+This is a foundational course for students completing the advertising and public relations major.

 COMM 235: The History of Film.
 3 hours.

 A survey of major international and American film accomplishments beginning with Griffith and Chaplin and continuing through contemporary directors such as Bergman, Fellini and Allen.
 Some attention will be given to film technique, theory and analysis.
-Same as ENGL 235 and THTR 235.
+Same as ENGL 235, THTR 235.

 COMM 245: Studio Production.
 3 hours.

 Exposes students to the principles of multi-camera video production as the basis for in studio or remote, live programs.
 Students will perform all aspects of studio production including live camera, switching, audio, lighting and floor management.